Point-of-care testing reaches those at risk, eliminating need for follow up.

 Accurate, early diagnosis is crucial so that children can be treated to prevent serious health and learning consequences.
 Blood lead testing also guides lead remediation and enforcement actions to eliminate lead contamination in housing, consumer products, and the environment.

 No safe levels.
 Evidence continues to grow that even low blood lead levels may affect learning.
-Elevated blood lead levels have been associated with avoidable special education costs of $3,331 per child and a decrease in lifetime earnings7.
+Elevated blood lead levels have been associated with avoidable special education costs of $3,331 per child and a decrease in lifetime earnings.